thycotic-ps/thycotic.secretserver/docs/commands/configurations/Search-TssAutoExportStorage.md

 # Search-TssAutoExportStorage

 ## SYNOPSIS
-Search list of items in Automatic Export Storage
+Search list of items in Automatic Export Storage for Secret Server Cloud

 ## SYNTAX